Enter your rug's measurement for pricingOR

 We have some of the most environmentally friendly rug pads that exist on the market.
 All of our rug pads are manufactured in the USA, which gives us full control over the materials we use in our pads.
 We don’t import any PVC padding from overseas that often contain high amounts of chemicals & VOC’s.
 Our rug pads also do not contain any glue or adhesives that can hurt floors.
 Here’s why we offer the most environmentally friendly rug pads on the market:

 Our Cloud Comfort and SpillTech foam rug pads are GreenGuard certified meaning they are completely free of formaldehyde, PBDE’s, triclosan and other damaging chemicals.
 Cloud Comfort is also manufactured using 100% soybean oils rather than petro based oils.
 Both contribute to LEED credits.

-Our Comfort Grip and Anchor Grip pads are made with 100% natural soybean oils, while others use petroleum oils.
+Our Anchor Grip pads are made with 100% natural soybean oils, while others use petroleum oils.

 Both our Contour Lock and Superior Lock rug pads use LEED certified felt combined with a true natural rubber backing.